ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 HTTPS servers and CT auditors, is a JSON array {{RFC7159}}.
 Each item in the array is a JSON object with the following content:

-- x509_chain: An array of base64-encoded X.509 certificates.
+- x509_chain: An array of PEM-encoded X.509 certificates.
 The
   first element is the end-entity certificate, the second certifies the first and so on.